DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Troubleshoot

 With the above results, what exactly went wrong here?
 Did I not have the correct variables?
 Did I not have enough data?
-Or is predicting using a cumulative mean a poor way to approach these preditions?
+Or is predicting using a cumulative mean a poor way to approach these predictions?
 Well, there's one way I can at least narrow down my options - and that's running the predictions with my raw data.

 I know what you're thinking, and believe me, I share your concern.
 Using my raw data means that I'm using real stats from each game - including goals scored!
 It would be a no-brainer for my model to get 100% accuracy.
-But what if I removed the obvious stats that would give away the outcome of the game, such as: Goals, Empty Netters, Goals Against, Differential, Points, Wins, etc. In fact, I'll only keep 20 variables that can be unrelated, more or less, to the result:
+But what if I removed the obvious stats that would give away the outcome of the game, such as: Goals, Empty Netters, Goals Against, Differential, Points, Wins, etc. In fact, I'll only keep 14 variables that can be unrelated, more or less, to the result:

 <img src = "https://user-images.githubusercontent.com/39016197/90059220-0b426480-dca0-11ea-8609-9eedcfceaa9d.png" width = 1600 height = 350>

-Using the same API neural network as my optimized model above, but with less neurons, I'm finally able to achieve significant results:
+I'll follow the same process as before - scaling and hot-coding my data for my neural network.
+Using the same API neural network as my optimized model above, but with less neurons, I'm finally able to achieve some significant results:

 ```
 model = NULL